dmind-gmbh/extension-cookieman/README.md

   * Bootstrap 3/4 JavaScript for *collapse*s and *modal*s
   * jQuery

-### Installation with composer
+### Installation
-Get it from packagist <https://packagist.org/packages/dmind/cookieman>
+Get it from packagist <https://packagist.org/packages/dmind/cookieman> via composer
 <pre>composer req dmind/cookieman</pre>

+... or download it from <https://extensions.typo3.org/extension/cookieman/>.

 Each version **only supports** either TYPO3v8/v9/v10.
 This might be a bit confusing but makes development and testing easier.